ajaspe/marlie/README.md

 The project received funding from Sardinian Regional Authorities under projects VIGECLAB and TDM (POR FESR 2014-2020 Action 1.2.2)

 ## Contact
-For technical details or bug reports contact Alberto Jaspe at ajaspe@gmail.com.
+For technical details or bug reports, contact Alberto Jaspe at ajaspe@gmail.com.